yunginnanet/sendkeys/README.md

 ### Compatibility

-sendkeys has only been tested in Linux so far.
+sendkeys has only been tested in Linux so far, however the underlying library seemingly has support for all Go platforms.
+This should be cross platform.

 ### Credits
 *  ##### [micmonay](https://github.com/micmonay) of course, for creating [keybd_event](https://github.com/micmonay/keybd_event).